microsoft/AzUrlShortener/README.md

 One click deployment - In progress

-👉 **[Step by Step Deployment](/doc/azFunctions-deployment.md)** 👈 documentation is available here.
-If you would like to used the TinyBlazorAdmin as frontend (suggested) here the the [steps to follow for TinyBlazorAdmin](https://github.com/FBoucher/TinyBlazorAdmin/blob/main/deployment.md).
+👉 **[Step by Step Deployment](https://github.com/FBoucher/AzUrlShortener/wiki/How-to-deploy-your-AzUrlShortener)** (wiki pages) 👈 documentation is available here.
+If you would like to used the TinyBlazorAdmin as frontend (suggested) here the the [steps to follow for TinyBlazorAdmin](https://github.com/FBoucher/TinyBlazorAdmin/wiki/Deployment).

-If you want to **Update** or **Upgrade**, please refer to [this page](https://github.com/FBoucher/AzUrlShortener/blob/main/doc/Update-upgrade.md).
+If you want to **Update** or **Upgrade**, please refer to [this page](https://github.com/FBoucher/AzUrlShortener/wiki/How-to-Update---Upgrade) (wiki pages).

 ## How To Use It

 AzUrlShortener is an API that doesn't have any admin UI by default.
 There are many different ways to manage your Short Urls, from a direct HTTP call to a fancy website.
-[See the complete list of admin tools here](doc/admin-tool-list.md), with the instructions to deploy and use them.

 We suggest [Tiny Blazor Admin](https://github.com/FBoucher/TinyBlazorAdmin); it's a static website.